-- 7.5.1 Councillors recognise: - (a) the community's high expectations of Councillors as their representatives, who they have elected into a position of public trust; and - (b) that our role as Councillors: - (i) is to represent the interests of the municipal community in Council decision-making; and - (ii) necessarily involves interacting with our constituents, ratepayers and residents to ensure that their views are heard and responded to. - 7.5.2 Accordingly, we will observe the Standards of Conduct and the principles of good governance and integrity when performing our functions as Councillors and engaging with the community.
-Central to both of these are transparency and accountability: - (a) transparency achieved through following proper processes that are open to public scrutiny; and - (b) accountability achieved through being accessible and responsive to the needs of the whole Yarra community.

-- 7.5.3 We will engage with members of the public in a way that is respectful, courteous and professional and which engenders trust in Council and in us individually as Councillors. - 7.5.4 We acknowledge the role of the Chief Executive Officer in providing a workplace that is safe and free from risks of harm.
-If members of the public engage with any of us in a way that is abusive, threatening or harassing, we will refer those communications to the Chief Executive Officer to be managed as a risk to occupational health and safety. - 7.5.5 If any of us feels unsafe because of specific abusive or threatening behaviour, this conduct may be notified to Victoria Police and dealt with as a criminal matter.
+- (b) We recognise that our role as Councillors: - (i) is to represent the interests of the municipal community in Council decisionmaking; and - (i)(ii) necessarily involves interacting with our constituents, ratepayers and residents to ensure that their views are heard and responded to. - 7.8.2 Accordingly, Councillors are expected to we will observe the sStandards of eConduct and the principles of good governance and integrity when performing our functions as Councillors and engaging with the community.
+Central to both of these are transparency and accountability: - (a) transparency achieved through following proper processes that are open to public scrutiny; and - (b) •accountability achieved through being accessible and responsive to the needs of the whole Yarra -community. - 7.8.3 We will engage with members of the public in a way that is respectful, courteous and professional and which engenders trust in Council and in us individually as Councillors. - 7.8.4 We acknowledge the role of the Chief Executive Officer in providing a workplace that is safe and free from risks of harm.
+If members of the public engage with any of us in a way that is abusive, threatening or harassing, we will refer those communications to the Chief Executive Officer to be managed as a risk to occupational health and safety. - 7.8.5 If any of us feels unsafe because of specific abusive or threatening behaviour, this conduct may be notified to Victoria Police and dealt with as a criminal matter.
 The Chief Executive Officer will endeavour to provide appropriate support to a Councillor in such a position.

-7.6 Use of Council resources
+7.9 Use of Council resources

-- 7.6.1 We commit to using Council resources effectively and economically.
-We will: - (a) maintain adequate security over Council property, facilities and resources provided to us to assist in performing our role and will comply with any Council policies applying to their use; and - (b) ensure any expense claims that we submit are in compliance with the relevant legislative provisions and Council policy; and - (c) not use Council resources, including services of Council staff, for private purposes, unless legally or properly authorised to do so, and payments are made where appropriate; and - (d) not use public funds or resources in a manner that is improper or unauthorised.
+We commit to using Council resources effectively and economically.
+We will:

+- 7.9.1 maintain adequate security over Council property, facilities and resources provided to us to assist in performing our role and will comply with any Council policies applying to their use; and - 7.9.2 ensure any expense claims that we submit are in compliance with the relevant legislative provisions and Council policy; and - 7.9.3 not use Council resources, including services of Council staff, for private purposes, unless legally or properly authorised to do so, and payments are made where appropriate; and - 7.9.4 not use public funds or resources in a manner that is improper or unauthorised.

-7.7 Gifts and benefits
+7.10 Gifts and benefits

-- 7.7.1 We will scrupulously avoid situations giving rise to the appearance that a person or body, through the provision of gifts, benefits or hospitality of any kind, is attempting to gain favourable treatment from any of us as individual Councillors or from Council. - 7.7.2 We will take all reasonable steps to ensure that our immediate family members (parents, spouse, children and siblings) do not receive gifts or benefits that give rise to the appearance of an attempt to gain favourable treatment. - 7.7.3 We will observe our obligations with respect to gifts, including the obligations imposed by: - (a) the Act; and - (b) Council's Gift Disclosure Policy, as amended from time to time; and - (c) such other policies relating to gifts as may be adopted by Council from time to time and which apply to Councillors.
+- 7.10.1 We will scrupulously avoid situations giving rise to the appearance that a person or body, through the provision of gifts, benefits or hospitality of any kind, is attempting to gain favourable treatment from any of us as individual Councillors or from Council. - 7.10.2 We will take all reasonable steps to ensure that our immediate family members (parents, spouse, children and siblings) do not receive gifts or benefits that give rise to the appearance of an attempt to gain favourable treatment. - 7.10.3 We will observe our obligations with respect to gifts, including the obligations imposed by: - (a) the Local Government Act; and

+- (b) Council's Gift Disclosure Policy, as amended from time to time; and - (c) such other policies relating to gifts as may be adopted by Council from time to time and which apply to Councillors.

-7.8 Communications and Social Media
+7.11 Communications and Social Media